hotcoder0708/ics/README.md

 # ics
 ics.cs.cmu
-This is my code for the course Introduction to Computer System(15513) at Carniege Mellon University.
+This is my code for the course Introduction to Computer System(15513) at Carnegie Mellon University.